RedHatGov/fips-compliant-vault/README.md

     $JBOSS_HOME/bin/fips-vault.sh

 This will prompt the user to provide the needed parameters and store sensitive strings in the vault.
-An example session is below:
+An example session is below.
+Please note that sensitive strings are shown for illustrative purposes, although the tool will hide these when run:
 <pre>
     bash-3.2$ cd $JBOSS_HOME
     bash-3.2$ bin/fips-vault.sh